Tapjoy/chore/README.md

 * Message delays are handled using subscription-level ack deadline modification instead of SQS visibility timeouts
 * Messages are acknowledged using subscription-level acknowledgment instead of being deleted
 * Pull-based consumption is used with configurable batch sizes (up to 1000 messages)
+* Delivery attempt is not guaranteed.
+Generally, this is not an issue and will default to queue configurations for redrive policy, backoff, etc.

 ## Hooks